sbstndb/samurai/docs/source/reference/bc.rst

 .. note::
     The output of the lambda function must be convertible to a xtensor container with the shape equals to the number of field components.

+Passing additional context to the lambda is as simple as capturing references.
+Operators typically update ghost cells, so call :cpp:func:`samurai::update_ghost_mr` or the appropriate helper after creating the boundary conditions.

 Boundary along a direction
 --------------------------